vivesweb/cli-math-ml-table/README.md

 To pass the data to this class, you have to use dataset techniques and Data engineering processes before.
 The class that performs them will be published soon.

-## Data engineering support Class in PHP that visualize data in table format to detect errors in input datasets.
+## Data engineering support Class in PHP that visualize data in table format to detect errors in ML datasets.
 It will help you visually to get a consistent datasets.

 The table incorporates useful elements focused on achieving optimal dataset quality, so certain values have to be analyzed and presented in a specific way.
 - Detects types.
 Align & Color them automatically to get a better visualization values.